open-telemetry/semantic-conventions/docs/messaging/messaging-spans.md

 ### Producer

-The "producer" is a specific instance, process or device that creates and publishes a message.
-"Publishing" is the process of sending a message or batch of messages to the intermediary or consumer.
+The "producer" is a specific instance, process or device that creates and sends a message.
+"Sending" is the process of transmitting a message or batch of messages to the intermediary or consumer.
+Some intermediaries use "publishing" as a synonym to sending.

 ### Consumer